sinch/docs/docs/verification/verification-for-android/verification-android-first-time-setup.md

 }
 ```

-Now in your **module** level build.gradle file you can add Sinch SDK as a dependency:
+Now, in your **module** level build.gradle file, you can add Sinch SDK as a dependency:

 ```text
 dependencies {